Rockies vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

+- The Rockies have played as the underdog in nine of their past 10 games and have gone 2-7 in those contests.

+- When it comes to the total, the Rockies and their opponents are 7-3-0 in their previous 10 games.

-- The Rockies' ATS record is 2-2-0 over their last 10 matchups (oddsmakers set spreads in four of those matchups).
-Colorado and its opponent have topped the over/under in five straight games, with the average total established by bookmakers being 12.
+- The Rockies' ATS record is 1-2-0 over their last 10 contests (bookmakers set spreads in three of those games).
+The average over/under set by bookmakers in Colorado's past six games has been 11.5, a span during which the Rockies and their opponents have hit the over each time.

 Rockies Betting Records & Stats

-- The Rockies have been chosen as underdogs in 108 games this year and have walked away with the win 43 times (39.8%) in those games.
+- The Rockies have come away with 43 wins in the 109 contests they have been listed as the underdogs in this season.

-- Colorado has not won as an underdog of +200 or more on the moneyline this season in 13 such games.
+- Colorado has not won as an underdog of +220 or more on the moneyline this season in nine such games.

-- The moneyline set for this matchup implies the Rockies have a 33.3% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Rockies have a 31.2% chance of walking away with the win.

-- Colorado's games have gone over the total in 55 of its 123 chances.
+- Games involving Colorado have gone over the total set by oddsmakers in 56 of 124 chances this season.

-- The Rockies have posted a record of 15-11-0 against the spread this season.
+- The Rockies are 15-11-0 against the spread in their 26 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!